XumoVoidHD/Conductor/docs/developers/extending.md

 1. Prefer existing poll + client-side filter for small lists
 2. Call backend APIs only — never talk to Redis/Docker from the browser
 3. Match toast / status conventions in `frontend/src/pages/DashboardPage.tsx`
+4. For mode-specific behavior, use `useTradingMode()` from `trading-mode-context.tsx` — see [Trading modes](../guides/trading-modes.md)

 ---